 - If not, go to Settings > Apple ID Profile > iCloud > Keychain > On

-- For Macs, System Preferences > iCloud > Tick box for Keychain
+- For Macs, System Preferences > Apple ID (or iCloud) > Tick box for Keychain

 Strong Passwords and Security AutoFill for iOS 13 & 12!

 iOS 12 also added us a few new tricks to passwords and autofill on our iDevices.

 Enter in Strong Passwords & Password Manager Support